How Do I Set Up a Virtual Reality Lab?

 These three parts of the VR triangle need to be carefully integrated into a seamless solution to deliver an effective VR experience tailored to your specific use case.

-1. Software for Generating VR Environments
+4. Software for Generating VR Environments

 At the heart of every VR environment is a software program used to construct and then display the simulated 3D experience, along with a computer processor.
 The invented worlds of VR can run the gamut from the most simple geometrical block shapes to the most intricately detailed universes that call forth a true sense of awe and wonder.
 Some VR applications – for example, those delineating the complex worlds of VR games – may take months to develop.
 Most industry applications don’t need (or want) such elaborate complexity, nor do they have the time to wait for such development.
-If you and
+If you and your team are doing the development, important considerations for evaluating such software are:

-• Ease of use / easy to learn, even for non-programmers
+-Ease of use / easy to learn, even for non-programmers

-• Robust open source community libraries of VR code that can accelerate development of simulated environments
+-Robust open source community libraries of VR code that can accelerate development of simulated environments

-• Enhanced “rapid application development” to speed the building of VR environments – often one of the key requirements for industrial applications
+-Enhanced “rapid application development” to speed the building of VR environments – often one of the key requirements for industrial applications

-• Compatibility with different types of VR system setups and, in particular, with a variety of VR input and output technologies (for example, desktop walkthrough, CAVE, and VR headset).
+-Compatibility with different types of VR system setups and, in particular, with a variety of VR input and output technologies (for example, desktop walkthrough, CAVE, and VR headset).
 Rendering software should support those integrations hassle-free

-1. Physical Space Layout
+5. Physical Space Layout

 First thing to look at is the physical space layout of your room.
 A few questions to consider: